Palo Alto Creamery at Stanford Restaurant Review, Palo Alto

 Reviewer: Foodnut.com Palo Alto Creamery Fountain And Grill 180 El Camino Real #2A Palo Alto, CA 94304 650-327-3141 |

-Palo Alto Creamery Fountain and Grill at Stanford has been serving up classic burger joint food since 1988 when Robert Fischer took over the business.
-They have 2 locations in Palo Alto, with the downtown location open since 1923 in previously known as the Peninsula Creamery.
-We visited the location in the Stanford shopping center.
-They specialize in classic American food including burgers and ice cream fare.
-They serve breakfast, salads, sandwiches, and dinner entrees after 4pm.
-They have a $195 burger with Dom Perignon to celebrate selling your company!
-Our last meal was an early 2011.
+Palo Alto Creamery has been serving up classic burger joint food since 1988 when Robert Fischer took over the business.
+They used to have 2 locations in Palo Alto, with the downtown location open since 1923 in previously known as the Peninsula Creamery.
+Stanford Shopping Center location closed in 2013.

 Decor, Vibe – Palo Alto Creamery has Classic American diner decor with a big dessert display case, the jukebox playing some old tunes, and long counter.
 Outdoor patio for al fresco dining.
 Lots of shoppers, college students, and families were dining.